The general linear group as a complete invariant for C*-algebras: The case of simple AH-algebras

-are order isomorphic by a map preserving the distinguished order units. \end{cor}
+are order isomorphic by a map preserving the distinguished order units. \end{corollary}

-\begin{cor} If $A$ and $B$ are either two simple unital AF-algebras, or two irrational rotation algebras, then $A$ is $^*$-isomorphic to $B$ if and only if their general linear groups are isomorphic (as abstract groups). \end{cor} \begin{proof} Both the class of unital simple AF-algebras and the class or irrational rotation algebras are classified by $(K_0, {K_0}_+, [1])$, \cf\cite[Theorem 7.3.4]{RorLarLau} and \cite[Corollary VI.5.3]{Dav}.
+\begin{corollary} If $A$ and $B$ are either two simple unital AF-algebras, or two irrational rotation algebras, then $A$ is $^*$-isomorphic to $B$ if and only if their general linear groups are isomorphic (as abstract groups). \end{corollary} \begin{proof} Both the class of unital simple AF-algebras and the class of irrational rotation algebras are classified by $(K_0, {K_0}_+, [1])$, see Theorem~7.3.4 in \cite{RorLarLau} and Corollary~VI.5.3 in \cite{Dav}.

-Any unital simple AF-algebras is a nuclear TAF-algebras of real rank zero, in the UCT-class $\N$, and any irrational rotation algebra is a AH-algebras of slow dimension growth and of real rank zero, \cf\cite{EllEva}. \end{proof}
+Any unital simple AF-algebras is a nuclear TAF-algebras of real rank zero, in the UCT-class $\N$, and any irrational rotation algebra is an AH-algebras of slow dimension growth and of real rank zero, see \cite{EllEva}. \end{proof}